Ready, Set, Snooz!

 With our research partners at Virtually Better Inc., we are developing a new, interactive, on-line treatment program for children (ages 7 to 11 years) with behavioral sleep problems.
 This 3 week program, called Ready, Set, Snooz! is conducted at home on a personal computer and aims to teach children and parents how to manage and overcome these problems.
 To participate in a pilot study of Ready, Set Snooz! or to learn more please contact Jennifer Cowie at (713) 743-4134 or at firstname.lastname@example.org.

 Military Families Study

 This multi-site study is funded by the Department of Defense’s U.S. Army Medical Research and Material Command.
 This project is being conducted at the University of Houston, the University of Central Florida, and the University of Hawaii and is aimed at understanding the effects of deployment on children (ages 7 to 17 years).
 We are actively recruiting 4 groups of families to participate including:

 - Military families without a deployed parent

 - Civilian families with parents who are divorced or separated

 - Civilian families with two parents in the home

-Targeted Behavioral Therapy (TBT) for Children with GAD
+Targeted Behavioral Therapy (TBT)

 In this study, we are examining the effectiveness of a new, 16-week behavioral treatment for children ages 6 to 12 years with generalized anxiety, called Targeted Behavioral Therapy (TBT).
 Children will be randomized to TBT or a similar intervention.
 Treatment involves teaching children new skills for managing their anxiety and improving their sleep.
 To participate or learn more email us.
 Please use the name of the study you are interested in as the email subject line.